-Before start your job search in this highly competitive market, take a look within your existing environment to whether you can create your dream job where you are.
+Before starting your job search in this highly competitive market, take a look within your existing workplace to see whether you can create your dream job where you are.
+Just because you’re not happy in your current job, it doesn’t mean that the only answer is to leave.

-You may be uninspired in your current role, but enjoy the culture you’re in and the people you work with, so it may be a case of thinking laterally.
+You may be uninspired in your current job, but enjoy the culture of the organisation and the people you work with, so it may be a case of thinking laterally.
+Can you move up, down, sideways, diversify or tweak your role, start having career conversations with other divisions, get a mentor, be a mentor?

-Any recruitment need is about solving a problem for a business, so mentally step up into the CEO’s seat and take a look around.
+Also remember, any recruitment need is about solving a problem for a business, so mentally step up into the CEO’s seat and take a look around and consider:

 - Where are the pain points in the business?